jnkiarie/moringa-ip-week-two/README.md

 # moringa-ip-week-two
-My First Web Page
+Demonstarte data types, Array, writing functions, control flow, and operators.
-My Projects at moringa school, 13.10.2021
+My Projects at moringa school, 26.11.2021
 By Jimmy Njuguna kiarie

 Description
-This is my IP for week one at Moringa school
+This is my IP for week two at Moringa school
 Below is the link to the website

 Technologies Used